 The twin supports of Academic Life are collaboration and independence of thought.
 In this class, there is no curve.
 In the largest sense, you're not in competition with each other, and to the degree that you can assist each other in learning you'll win nothing but praise from me.
 Yet it is equally important that each student exercise his/her own independent judgment, and have confidence in his/her own mind.
 Plagiarism defeats the whole purpose of the enterprise, and the University will not tolerate this particular form of intellectual theft.
-For the university statement on plagiarism, and for a general exposition of its Academic Standards, consult the online catalogue: You will learn appropriate techniques for incorporating ideas from others with your own in writing classes and elsewhere.
+For the university statement on plagiarism, and for a general exposition of standards of Academic Integrity, consult the Roger Williams University Website.
+You have learned appropriate techniques for incorporating ideas from others with your own in writing classes and elsewhere.
 When in doubt about something you've written, don't hesitate to show it to me or any other professor and ask for an opinion.
 The Roger Williams University Writing Center is very helpful to those who make the effort to use it.
 It has also posted a number of helpful documents online.

 If I can conclude with a personal note.
-There's always a special excitement which comes with offering a new course for the first time.
+I was very pleased with the response to this course when I offered it on an experimental basis in the spring of 2006.
+I'm delighted my colleagues decided it was valuable enough to be incorporated into the regular offerings of the History and American Studies Department.
 I'm looking forward to this semester very much, and I hope that you are as well.
 I will do my best to meet your expectations, and I hope, at the end of the term you agree that our time together was well spent.